maciejtarsa/synthea-new-zealand/README.md

 GeoPy was also used to produce file `zipcodes.csv`, which include postcode and geographical coordinates for each area from file `demographics.csv`, as well as `hospitals.csv` which contain location of hospitals in New Zealand.

 ## Running in Synthea
 In order to run Synthea for the population of New Zealand, follow the following steps.
-This will generate 10 synthetic patients from New Zealand.
+This will generate 10 synthetic patients from New Zealand living in the area of Wellington, location Glendale.
 ```
 rm -rf synthea